jenciso/notes/OPENSHIFT_INSTALL_v3.11.md

 ### Cassandra

-If you have problems with cassandra pods in the namespace openshift-infra.
+Verify if you have enought memory to run infra nodes.
+The recommend is to use 16GB RAM for each node.

-You could delete the replication controllers and pvc
+First, delete the replication controllers and pvc
 ```
 oc delete rc -n openshift-infra hawkular-cassandra-1
 oc delete rc -n openshift-infra hawkular-metrics